crsmi/rba-notify/PORTAINER.md

 2. **Use environment variables for basic configuration** - Simpler to change in Portainer
 3. **Use volumes for persistent data** - Ensures data survives container updates
 4. **Consider using Docker Registry** - Makes deployment across multiple systems easier

+## Troubleshooting

+### Repository URL Format Issues
+- When deploying from GitHub, ensure the repository URL includes a trailing slash (e.g., `https://github.com/crsmi/rba-notify/`)
+- If you encounter "repository reference is invalid" errors, try leaving the branch field empty to use the default branch

+### Container Not Starting
+- Check container logs in Portainer for error messages
+- Verify all required environment variables are set correctly
+- Ensure volumes are properly mounted and accessible

+### Notifications Not Working
+- For Discord issues, verify your webhook URL is correctly formatted
+- Check if `ENABLE_DISCORD_NOTIFICATIONS` is set to `true`
+- Check container logs for API connection errors